Finding 100 Things to be Grateful For

 - What parts of your work life are you most proud of?
 Are you always on time?
 Excellent with following up?
 A strategic thinker?
 Good at planning things?
 Give stellar customer service?
 Great at solving problems?
 Addressing conflict?

-- What kinds of things have you accomplished?
+- What kinds of things have you accomplished or overcome?
 A fear of public speaking?
 Run a 5k?
-Create a blog?
+Have you published something?
+Performed or competed?

 - What attributes of yourself are you most proud of?
 Are you thoughtful?
 Reliable?
 Have integrity?
 Romantic?
 Creative?
 Friendly?
 Extroverted?
 Witty?
 A great story teller?
 Fun at parties?